 This is why you keep checking in on Facebook or Twitter, it’s the reason you watch the same movies or TV shows when you “turn your brain off“, it’s why you crave certain foods, it’s the reason you constantly check your phone when it vibrates in your pocket.

-While the first step to fixing something is admitting you have a problem, the first step to changing your habits is to understand the hows and whys of your particular habits.
-Once you understand that trigger/routine/reward is how a habit is formed, you can start architecting new habits to replace the old ones you don’t want in your life anymore.
+While the first step to fixing something is admitting you have a problem, the first step to changing your habits is to understand the hows and whys of them.
+Once you understand that trigger/routine/reward is how a habit is formed, you can start architecting new, positive habits to replace the old ones you don’t want in your life anymore.

 Let’s take an all too common example; you want to stop drinking soda but you need the “energy boost” to make it through the day.
 Make this adjustment to how the scenario plays out and start building positive habits now:

 - Trigger – I’m have no energy.